 If using wild, I suggest King salmon, also known as Chinook.
 This variety has a high fat content, which makes the flesh super buttery and rich.
 Coho salmon is also a good choice, which will have a more delicate texture than King, but similar flavor.

-If you purchase farm-raised as opposed to wild, look for the phrase “sustainably-farmed” on the label.
+If you purchase farm-raised, look for the phrase “sustainably-farmed” on the label.
 This is generally a more responsible and environmentally-sound way to control overfishing

 This recipe is quite versatile in terms of sides.
-For grains/starches, I suggest serving it with cauliflower or parsnip mash, white rice, or roasted potatoes.
+For grains/starches, I suggest serving it with white rice, pasta salad, or roasted potatoes.
 And as far as veggies, it's delicious alongside a crisp arugula salad.

 Alternatively, you can serve this salmon as the protein on top of a big kale or romaine salad.